A Benchmark and Evaluation of Non-Rigid Structure from Motion: Introduction

-\IEEEPARstart{T}{he} estimation of structure and motion from an image sequence, i.e. the structure from motion (SfM) or monocular simultaneous localization and mapping (SLAM) problem, is one of the central problems within computer vision.
-This problem has received a lot of attention, and truly impressive advances has been made over the last ten to twenty years.
+The estimation of structure from motion (SfM) using a monocular image sequence is one of the central problems in computer vision.
+This problem has received a lot of attention, and truly impressive advances have been made over the last ten to twenty years \cite{Hartley:Zisserman:book2000,szeliski2010computer,ozyecsil2017survey}.
 It plays a central role in robot navigation, self-driving cars, and 3D reconstruction of the environment, to mention a few.
-A central part of maturing regular SfM is the availability of sizeable data sets with rigorous evaluations, e.g. \cite{Menze2015CVPR}\cite{aanæsinteresting}.
+A central part of maturing regular SfM is the availability of sizeable data sets with rigorous evaluations, e.g. \cite{Menze2015CVPR}\cite{aanaesinteresting}.

 The regular SfM problem, however, primarily deals with rigid objects, which is somewhat at odds with the world we see around us.
 That is, trees sway, faces express themselves in various expressions, and organic objects are generally non-rigid.
-The issue of making this obvious and necessary extension of the SfM problem, is referred to as the non-rigid structure from motion problem (\nrsfm{}).
+The issue of making this obvious and necessary extension of the SfM problem is referred to as the non-rigid structure from motion problem (\nrsfm{}).
 A problem that also has a central place in computer vision.
 The solution to this problem is, however, not as mature as the regular SfM problem.
-A reason for this is the scarcity of high quality data sets and accompanying evaluations.
+A reason for this is certainly the intrinsic difficulty of the problem and the scarcity of high quality data sets and accompanying evaluations.
 Such data and evaluations allow us to better understand the problem domain and better determine what works best and why.